jaakkopasanen/Impulcifer/README.md

 These demos are trying to make headphones sound as much as possible like the speakers they have in the demo room for a good [wow](https://www.youtube.com/watch?v=KlLMlJ2tDkg) effect.
-Impulcifer actually takes this even further because Impulcifer can do measurements with only one speaker so you don't need access to surround speaker setup and can do room acoustic corrections which are normally possible in real rooms with DSP.
+Impulcifer actually takes this even further because Impulcifer can do measurements with only one speaker so you don't need access to surround speaker setup and can do room acoustic corrections which are normally not possible in real rooms with DSP.

 ## Installing
 Impulcifer is used from a command line and requires some prerequisites.
 These installation instructions will guide you